 Finally, entertainment betting is just fun.
 That’s what it’s all about – entertainment.
 You probably won’t make a full time living off entertainment betting, but you do stand a legitimate chance of making a little extra cash this year.
 It’s hard to beat watching your favorite shows and getting paid.

-Types of Novelty Betting
+Types of Novelty Bets

 Entertainment betting covers a vast array of ever-changing subjects.
 Sometimes it will lean towards reality TV; other times it will be dominated by politics.
 It all depends on what’s happening at the moment.
 Here are just a few examples of the markets we have seen in the past.

-Reality TV: Reality TV usually dominates the entertainment markets at betting sites.
+Reality TV usually dominates the entertainment markets at betting sites.
 Shows like Dancing with the Stars, the Voice, the X-Factor, Big Brother and Survivor have all been big ones in the past.
 Most of the reality TV wagers you’ll find are based on predicting either who will be kicked off next or who will win the whole thing.

-Weather: You don’t have to be a meteorologist to succeed in weather betting.
+You don’t have to be a meteorologist to succeed in weather betting.
 Heck, even the pros seem to get it wrong half the time.
 As the name suggests, weather betting is all about predicting the weather.
 A lot of weather wagers take place over entire months or seasons.
 Monthly rainfall and temperature averages are common.

 As an interesting side note, some people actually use weather betting as a hedge.
 Farmers have been known to trade “shares” on the weather to help offset unusually hot, crop-killing temperatures.
 A typical scenario is a farmer who has half a million dollars’ worth of crops that depend on mild weather taking out a couple of bets on unusually hot weather.
 That way, he still gets paid if it does indeed get too hot for his crops to thrive.

-Award Shows: The Oscars and Grammys are common entertainment fixtures.
+The Oscars and Grammys are common entertainment fixtures.
 It’s easy to see why, too.
 We all have our favorite actors and we think they are just guaranteed to win.
 So, we place bets and hope for the best.

-Politics: it’s hard to even talk about politics these days without getting into a heated discussion.
+It’s hard to even talk about politics these days without getting into a heated discussion.
 If you’re sure you have the know-how to predict how major elections turn out, you can avoid the hassle of arguing with coworkers by putting real money on the outcome.
 The key to doing well in political betting is to keep your emotions in check.
 Don’t bet on what you hope will happen; bet on what you think will actually happen.

-Random Events: Finally, most entertainment betting sites offer wagers on other random events.
+Finally, most entertainment betting sites offer wagers on other random events.
 Basically, anything newsworthy is open to being bet upon.
 It might be the sex of the next royal baby, whether or not some actor will check into rehab, how a high profile criminal trial will turn out and much more.
 If it makes the news, there’s a chance you’ll see it listed on your favorite gambling site.

-How Entertainment Betting Works – Types of Wagers
+How Entertainment Betting Works

 Most entertainment bets take one of two forms: futures and moneylines.
 In wagers that have multiple possible outcomes, the future is the most common setup.
 The betting site will list every possible outcome and then give you the odds associated with each.